 Women find fast cyclists attractive

 Both women and men find the faces of male cyclists who clock up good times more attractive than those of cyclists who always end up at the back of the squad.
-The genes of men who make good cyclists also make them good looking, concludes biologist Erik Postma from a study in which he got 800 people to judge the faces of competitors in the 2012 Tour de France.
+The genes of men who make good cyclists also make men good looking, concludes biologist Erik Postma from a study in which he got 800 people to judge the faces of competitors in the 2012 Tour de France.

 Postma, of Dutch origin but working at the University of Zurich in Switzerland, collected photos of 80 cyclists who had completed the Tour in 2012.
 He conducted an online survey in which 800 surfers were asked to score the faces on attractiveness.

 "Based on hundreds of attractiveness ratings I found it indeed is the handsome guys who finish first", Postma related in an interview. [telegraph.co.uk 04 Feb 2014]